-15.04.170 Substantial Development Permit Criteria.
+16.04.170 Substantial Development Permit Criteria.

-- A. A Shoreline Substantial Development Permit shall be granted only if the development is consistent with the Shoreline Management Act and all regulations and policies of this Program appropriate to the type of use and the designated shoreline environment in which it is located. - B. Consistency with this Shoreline Management Master Program shall include consistency with the applicable goals and policies contained in the Shoreline Management Element of the Sumas Comprehensive Plan AND compliance with all applicable provisions of this Chapter, including the Shoreline Environment Designation Requirements contained in Sections 15.04.220 through .440, the General Requirements contained in Sections 15.04.450 through .520, and the Specific Use and Modification Regulations contained in Sections 15.04.530 and 15.04.540.
+- A. A Shoreline Substantial Development Permit shall be granted only if the development is consistent with the Shoreline Management Act and all regulations and policies of this Program appropriate to the type of use and the designated shoreline environment in which it is located. - B. Consistency with this Shoreline Management Master Program shall include consistency with the applicable goals and policies contained in the Shoreline Management Element of the Nooksack Comprehensive Plan AND compliance with all applicable provisions of this Chapter, including the Shoreline Environment Designation Requirements contained in Sections 16.04.220 through .440, the General Requirements contained in Sections 16.04.450 through .520, and the Specific Use and Modification Regulations contained in Sections 16.04.530 and 16.04.540.
 Applicants for permits under this section have the burden of proving that a proposed substantial development is consistent with the applicable criteria before a permit is granted.

-15.04.180 Conditional Use Permit Criteria.
+16.04.180 Conditional Use Permit Criteria.

-- A. The purpose of a conditional use permit is to allow greater flexibility in the application of the use regulations of this program in a manner consistent with the policies of RCW 90.58.020: PROVIDED that, conditional use permits may also be granted for a use not included in the enumerated permitted and conditional uses in a circumstance where denial of the permit would result in a thwarting of the policy enumerated in RCW 90.58.020.
-In authorizing a conditional use, special conditions may be attached by the City or the Department of Ecology to prevent undesirable effects of the proposed use and/or to ensure consistency of the project with the Act and this master program. - B. Uses which are classified or set forth in this program as conditional uses may be authorized provided the applicant can demonstrate all of the following: - 1.
-That the proposed use is consistent with the policies of RCW 90.58.020 and the provisions of this program; - That the proposed use will not interfere with the normal public use of public shorelines; - 3.
+A. The purpose of a conditional use permit is to allow greater flexibility in the application of the use regulations of this program in a manner consistent with the policies of RCW 90.58.020; PROVIDED that, conditional use permits may also be granted for a use not included in the enumerated permitted and conditional uses.
+In authorizing a conditional use, special conditions may be attached by the City or the Department of Ecology to prevent undesirable effects of the proposed use and/or to ensure consistency of the project with the Act and this master program.

+- B. Uses which are classified or set forth in this program as conditional uses may be authorized provided the applicant can demonstrate all of the following: - 1.
+That the proposed use is consistent with the policies of RCW 90.58.020 and the provisions of this program; - 2.
+That the proposed use will not interfere with the normal public use of public shorelines; - 3.
 That the proposed use of the site and design of the project is compatible with other permitted uses within the area; - 4.
 That the proposed use will cause no significant adverse effects to the shoreline environment in which it is to be located; and - 5.
-That the public interest suffers no substantial detrimental effect. - C. Other uses which are not classified or set forth in this program may be authorized as conditional uses provided the applicant can demonstrate consistency with the requirements of this section and the requirements for conditional uses contained in the this master program and that extraordinary circumstances preclude reasonable use of the property in a manner consistent with the use regulations of the master program. - D. Uses which are specifically prohibited and named by this program may not be authorized. - E. In the granting of all conditional use permits, consideration shall be given to the cumulative impact of additional requests for like action in the area such that if conditional use permits were granted for other developments in the area where similar circumstances exist, the total of the conditional uses shall remain consistent with the policies of RCW 90.58.020 and shall not produce substantial adverse effects to the shoreline environment.
+That the public interest suffers no substantial detrimental effect. - C. Other uses which are not classified or set forth in this program may be authorized as conditional uses provided the applicant can demonstrate consistency with the requirements of this section and the requirements for conditional uses contained in this master program. - D. Uses which are specifically prohibited and named by this program may not be authorized. - E. In the granting of all conditional use permits, consideration shall be given to the cumulative impact of additional requests for like action in the area such that if conditional use permits were granted for other developments in the area where similar circumstances exist, the total of the conditional uses shall remain consistent with the policies of RCW 90.58.020 and shall not produce substantial adverse effects to the shoreline environment.

-15.04.190 Variance Permit Criteria.
+16.04.190 Variance Permit Criteria.